Posted by Jeremy | March 13, 2007

 In March 2005, Jeremy returned to us on a temporary basis as our office manager but became full-time staff soon thereafter.
 In January 2006, he was promoted to General Operations Manager, for which he manages our office and keeps our books, plans our major meetings – annual convention, Carolina Labor School, Labor Legislative Conference, and COPE Screening – serves as our IT technician, and manages our website.

-In July 2010, thanks to a Solidarity Grant from the national AFL-CIO which allowed us to hire a part-time office assistant, Jeremy took on new communications duties.
-He was promoted to Communications Director in January 2011.
-Jeremy is a member of IUE-CWA.
+In July 2010, thanks to a Solidarity Grant from the national AFL-CIO, Jeremy took on new communications duties, and the Executive Board promoted Jeremy to Communications Director in January 2011.
+Jeremy is a member of the Washington-Baltimore News Guild, TNG-CWA Local 32035.